Every Targaryen king in order, from Aegon the Conqueror to The Mad King

 The third Aegon to sit on the Iron Throne, the first son of Rhaenyra and Daemon, was just 10 when he was crowned king.

-He ruled under a regency, with several political conflicts arising among the council of regents and Hands of the King.
-He also had a distaste for dragons, as he’d seen his own mother devoured by Sunfyre, and became known as “the Dragonbane” after the last dragon died during his reign.
+He ruled under a regency, with several political conflicts arising among the council of regents and the Hands of the King.
+He also had a distaste for dragons, as he’d seen his mother devoured by Sunfyre, and became known as “the Dragonbane” after the last dragon died during his reign.

-He had two wives: Aegon II’s daughter Jaehaera, and after her death he married Daenaera Velaryon, with whom he had five children (Daeron, Baelor, Daena, Rhaena, and Elaena).
+He had two wives: Aegon II’s daughter Jaehaera, and after her death, he married Daenaera Velaryon, with whom he had five children (Daeron, Baelor, Daena, Rhaena, and Elaena).
 He died from consumption in 157 AC.

 8. Daeron I Targaryen, also known as the Young Dragon

 Daeron, the first son of Aegon III and Daenaera, ascended to the Iron Throne at the age of 14.
-He became known as “the Young Dragon” for his spritely efforts to finish his ancestor’s conquest and bring Dorne into the realm.
+He became known as “the Young Dragon” for his swift efforts to finish his ancestor’s conquest and bring Dorne into the realm.

 9. Baelor I Targaryen, also known as the Beloved